Quick overview:

 Step 2 - Remove defragmentation files from the SYSTEM32 folder

-Now you must delete the main files of the defragmentation program.
-To do this, click in succession on Workplace > WINNT > SYSTEM32.
-Now search for the files
+Now you need to delete the main files of the defragmentation program.
+To do this, click on My Computer > WINNT > SYSTEM32.
+Now locate the files

 DfrgFat.exe